Bubbly Pet

 Other forms of treatment include managing shock if your Beagle has already slid into shock or stabilizing the heart in case of heart attacks.

-Regardless of the stage of bloating your pet is experiencing, it is not something to dally over; the first thing to do is rush your pet to the doctor for tests, examinations and then do whatever is necessary to nurse your beagle back to health.
+Regardless of the stage of bloating your pet is experiencing, it is not something to dally over; the first thing to do is rush your pet to the doctor for tests and examinations, and then do whatever is necessary to nurse your beagle back to health.

 Final Thoughts